ultimatepunch/beatrix/README.md

 Files are to be named according to the name of the component block class name.

 **config**
-Your global Sass Variables live here.
+Your global Sass Variables live here, as well as the groundworks of your styles.
+Base html nodes are to be configured for default behaviour here.

 **layout**
 This directory is for elements on your site such as the header and footer, which are (on the whole) none-reusable elements and require specific styles.
 These elements should still follow the BEA class naming convention and rules.